jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras-envfit.md

 ![useful image]({{ site.url }}/assets/envfit_base.png)

 The envfit vectors and factors (blue) are overlaid on the original NMDS plot with samples as black points.
-Projecting the samples onto an environmental vector will show how strongly that sample

-From the envfit description:
-"Function vectorfit finds directions in the ordination space towards which the environmental vectors change most rapidly and to which they have maximal correlations with the ordination configuration.
-Function factorfit finds averages of ordination scores for factor levels.
-Function factorfit treats ordered and unordered factors similarly."
+The base R plot here is really difficult to read, easily overcrowded, and difficult to customize.
+I recommend using *ggplot2* to make nicer looking plots.

 In order to plot using *ggplot2*, you need to extract the appropriate information from the nmds and envfit results.